Dunbeath Castle -Pristine Beauty

 The castle is now a private residence and is not open to the public.
 It is possible to rent vacation homes on Dunbeath estate.
 Some of the buildings still bear the Sinclair crest.
 The Dunbeath Castle gardens are open for viewing by appointment during summer and there is great fanfare annually at its opening.

-One can get an excellent view of the castle from Dunbeath harbor where there is a picnic area with Bar-B-Q and parking.
+One can get an excellent view of the castle from Dunbeath harbor where there is a picnic area with barbeque and parking facilities.
 The harbor, a pretty little traditional working harbor has a statue of famous author Neill Gunn who lived in the village.